g-l-i-t-c-h-o-r-s-e/GuD-V1B3/README.md

 As you can see, transparency is also supported.
 Use the IM button if you want to make an ImageMagick GIF (without dithering).

-Oh and I just added random mode now, so you can either make it use random values and still use a radial (or circle) pattern, or use the radio buttons on the Random Menu to set it to `Truly Random Mode`.
+Oh and I just added random mode now, so you can either make it use random values in between a given set of numbers and still use a radial (or circle) pattern, or use the radio buttons on the Random Menu to set it to `Truly Random Mode`.
 ![img2](https://i.imgur.com/lrgPzfG.gif)